Worth knowing

 In the 1990s, an Austrian television series caused a scandal.
 The Piefke Saga written by the Tyrolean author Felix Mitterer, describes the relationship between the German holidaymaker family Sattmann and their hosts in a fictitious Tyrolean holiday resort in four bizarrely amusing episodes.
 Despite all the scepticism about tourism in its current, sometimes extreme, excesses, it should not be forgotten that tourism was an important factor in Innsbruck and the surrounding area in the 19th century, driving the region's development in the long term, and not just economically.

 The first travellers to Innsbruck were pilgrims and business people.
 Traders, journeymen on the road, civil servants, soldiers, entourages of aristocratic guests at court, skilled workers from various trades, miners, clerics, pilgrims and scientists were the first tourists to be drawn to the city between Italy and Germany.
 Travelling was expensive, dangerous and arduous.
 In addition, a large proportion of the subjects were not allowed to leave their own land without the permission of their landlord or abbot.
 Those who travelled usually did so on the cobbler's pony.
 Although Innsbruck's inns and innkeepers were already earning money from travellers in the Middle Ages and early modern times, there was no question of tourism as we understand it today.
 It began when a few crazy travellers were drawn to the mountain peaks for the first time.
 In addition to a growing middle class, this also required a new attitude towards the Alps.
 For a long time, the mountains had been a pure threat to people.
 It was mainly the British who set out to conquer the world's mountains after the oceans.
 From the late 18th century, the era of Romanticism, news of the natural beauty of the Alps spread through travelogues.
+The first foreign-language travel guide to Tyrol, Travells through the Rhaetian Alps by Jean Francois Beaumont was published in 1796.

 In addition to the alpine attraction, it was the wild and exotic Natives Tirols, die international für Aufsehen sorgten.
 Der bärtige Revoluzzer namens Andreas Hofer, der es mit seinem Bauernheer geschafft hatte, Napoleons Armee in die Knie zu zwingen, erzeugte bei den Briten, den notorischen Erzfeinden der Franzosen, ebenso großes Interesse wie bei deutschen Nationalisten nördlich der Alpen, die in ihm einen frühen Protodeutschen sahen.
 Die Tiroler galten als unbeugsamer Menschenschlag, archetypisch und ungezähmt, ähnlich den Germanen unter Arminius, die das Imperium Romanum herausgefordert hatten.
 Die Beschreibungen Innsbrucks aus der Feder des Autors Beda Weber (1798 – 1858) und andere Reiseberichte in der boomenden Presselandschaft dieser Zeit trugen dazu bei, ein attraktives Bild Innsbrucks zu prägen.

-Für den Komfort bei der Beherbergung war ebenfalls gesorgt.
-Mit dem Grand Hotel Europa had also opened a first-class hotel in Innsbruck in 1869, replacing the often outdated inns in the historic city centre as the accommodation of choice.
-This was followed in 1892 by the Reformhotel Habsburger Hof a second large company.
+With the Grand Hotel Europa had also opened a first-class hotel in Innsbruck in 1869, replacing the often outdated inns in the historic city centre as the accommodation of choice.
+This was followed in 1892 by the contemporary Reformhotel Habsburger Hof a second large company.
 The Habsburg Court already offered its guests electric light, an absolute sensation.
-The Arlberger Hof was also located at the railway station.
+Also located at the railway station was the Arlberger Hof.
 What would be seen as a competitive disadvantage today was a selling point at the time.
 Railway stations were the centres of modern cities.
-The station squares were not overcrowded transport hubs like today, but sophisticated and well-kept places in front of the architecturally sophisticated halls where the trains arrived.
+Station squares were not overcrowded transport hubs as they are today, but sophisticated and well-kept places in front of the architecturally sophisticated halls where the trains arrived.

 The number of guests increased slowly but steadily.
 Shortly before the outbreak of the First World War, Innsbruck had 200,000 guests.
 In June 1896, the Innsbrucker Nachrichten: